sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-5-mutator-methods.rst

   }

 Notice the difference between setters and getters in the following figure.
-Getters return an instance variable's value and have the same return type as this variable and no parameters.
-Setters have a void return type and take a new value as a parameter to change the value of the instance variable.
+Getters return an instance variable's value and have the same return type as the variable and no parameters.
+Setters have a ``void`` return type and a single parameter of the same type as the instance variable whose value is assigned to the instance variable by the setter.

 .. figure:: Figures/get-set-comparison.png
     :width: 600px